-Public utility does not include utilities that provide to specific individuals or charge only to cover operating expenses such as municipal utilities, cooperatives, or water mutual concerns.
+A public utility does not include utilities that provide to specific individuals or charge only to cover operating expenses, such as municipal utilities, cooperatives, or mutual water concerns.

 Public utilities are regulated by the Illinois Commerce Commission (ICC) and must follow ICC customer service rules.
 Check with the ICC if you are not sure whether or not your utility provider is a public utility.

 A public utility company must provide fair and efficient service at a reasonable cost.
 They must provide service right away without unfair discrimination to anyone who: